The SBA 8(a) Business Development program offers a unique and valuable opportunity for small businesses in the U.S.

 Applying for SBA 8(a) certification is simple.
 First, set up a free business profile at the Systems for Award Management (SAM) website, which is managed by the General Services Administration.

 Next, you can visit the SBA certification page, where you can set up an account as a first-time user.
-You’ll be asked to enter certain information about your business, so be sure to have business and personal financial documents—tax forms, profit & loss statements, bank statements, etc.—a business plan and other basics on hand.
+You’ll be asked to enter certain information about your business, so be sure to have business and personal financial documents—tax forms, profit-and-loss statements, bank statements, etc.—a business plan and other basics on hand.

 After you’ve created your accounts, you can follow the instructions on the SBA’s website to complete the free SBA’s 8(a) application online.

 Once a business becomes 8(a) certified, its certification lasts for a maximum of 9 years.
 Businesses must undergo an annual review to maintain certification.
 After the nine years is up, that business can no longer qualify or be admitted to the SBA 8(a) program in the future.

 If you’re approved, the next step is to backtrack to the SAM website to update your profile to reflect your SBA 8(a) certification.
 Doing so lets contracting officials know that your business is eligible to bid through the program.

 After you’re initially enrolled, you’ll have to work to stay in the program.
 The SBA conducts annual reviews, which require you to show adherence to the eligibility requirements to remain in good standing.